 What do all the moms on Aruba that want to do a professional maternity photo session do about this?
 They would have to plan well in advance to order something and hope it arrives in time.

 Or they have to make a gown.
-The variety of fabrics here are unfortunately very limited.
+The variety of fabrics on the island are unfortunately very limited.

 Then I decided to make another gown style, because I had some free time and wanted to experiment a bit. (this was of course before my second kid!)